sdas92/aws/s3/ReadMe.txt

-Some sample Python applications to manage S3 buckets.
+Some sample Python applications to perform some S3 operations.
 Author: Somnath Das

 Please configure your aws-cli first as hardcoding access id and key is not a good idea.